LCC-CIT/CS295N-CourseMaterials/Labs/Lab04/Lab4Instructions_CS295N.md

 ## Part B: Make Your Web Site Responsive

-All three lab groups will use the Bootstrap classes listed below on a web page in your site that uses a form.
-The web page should be responsive for at least two screen sizes: a laptop screen size (>=768px) and mobile phone screen size (<768 px).
+All three lab groups will add Bootstrap to the layout for all views.
+Use the Bootstrap classes listed below on the web page in your site that uses a form.
+All web pages should be responsive for at least two screen sizes: a laptop screen size (>=768px) and mobile phone screen size (<768 px).
+Note that most of your web pages are already responsive since they are just place-holders or only contain text.

 - container